 Fellow Since 1999

-This profile was prepared when Leila Novak was elected to the Ashoka Fellowship in 1999.
+This description of Leila Novak's work was prepared when Leila Novak was elected to the Ashoka Fellowship in 1999.

 The New Idea